 Lois Long was another writer chronicling flapper culture in print.
 Using the pseudonym Lipstick, Long began writing for The New Yorker shortly after its inception.

 Her work chronicled the life of a flapper and recounted her real-life adventures drinking and dancing all night long.
-She typically wrote her column—first named “When Nights Are Bold” and christened in 1925 “Tables For Two”—directly after her nights out, typing into the wee hours.
+She typically wrote her column—first named “When Nights Are Bold” and “Tables For Two,” launched in 1925—directly after her nights out, typing into the wee hours.

 Recognizing that women now had disposable incomes of their own, advertising courted their interests beyond household items.
 Soap, perfume, cosmetics, cigarettes and fashion accessories were all the subjects of ads targeting women.